Traditional Bujinkan Ninpo/Budo Taijutsu class Mondays and Thursdays 7:00pm to 8:00pm.

 This is a great martial art for self defense, self protection and for mental refinement, life fulfillment and goal setting.
 This martial art will help you achieve a great sense of awareness, focus, and personal wellbeing.

 In the Budo Taijutsu (Ninjutsu) style, there’s striking, throwing techniques, grappling, joint locks with throws and takedowns, ground techniques, weapon techniques and disarms, exotic weapons not normally seen in other martial art styles and the use of stealth and survival training, and besides the physical aspects of the art are the mental refinement aspects that are taught.
-Budo Taijutsu (Ninjutsu) encompasses the Body, the Mind and the Spirit.
+Budo and Ninpo Taijutsu (Ninjutsu) encompasses the Body, the Mind and the Spirit.

 We’re currently accepting students.
 Please call 919-753-7964 for more information or to enroll.
 We have a free week trial in the Budo Taijutsu class.